tintindo37/tintindo37/README.md

 ---

 💻 **Always learning, always building!** 🚀

-**Things I want to learn or improve:**
-    * Some JS framework
-    * Improve my python scripting
+I'm committed to continuous learning and expanding my skillset.
+Here are the areas I'm currently focused on:

+**Web Development & Front-End:**

+* Master a modern JavaScript framework.

+**Scripting & Backend:**

+* Dive deeper into database technologies:
+    * Explore PostgreSQL for robust relational data management.
-    * Learn more DBs like Postgressql or MongoDB
+    * Learn MongoDB for flexible NoSQL document storage.

+**Data & Search:**

-    * Learn how search engines like opensearch or elasticcashe works
+* Understand the inner workings of search engines like OpenSearch and Elasticsearch.
-    * Explore cashing services like Redis
+* Implement and optimize caching strategies with Redis.

+**DevOps & Automation:**

+* Become proficient with Ansible for configuration management and orchestration.
-    * Learn more automation tools like ansible and CI/CD with Jenkins or TeamCity
+* Build and manage robust CI/CD pipelines using Jenkins or TeamCity.
+* Improving python scripting

+---